SENG-499-Company2-B01/Integration/README.md

 - `runfrom [Frontend] [Backend] [Algs1] [Algs2]` - This command runs modules from each given company.
 For each module ([Frontend], [Backend], [Algs1], [Algs2]), replace the placeholder with 1 or 2 to indicate which company's module to run from.

+- `runservice [Company] [Service]` - This command runs a given service from the given company.
+Company must be 1 or 2.
+Service must be one of "frontend", "backend", "algs1" or "algs2".

 - `swap [Service]` - This command kills a service and runs the same service from the other company.
 Service must be one of "frontend", "backend", "algs1" or "algs2".

 - `checkout [Company] [Service] [Branch]` - This command changes the branch of the given service.
 Company must be 1 or 2.
 Service must be one of "frontend", "backend", "algs1" or "algs2".
 Branch is the name of the new branch to checkout.